foreverfl/vscode/docs/sourcecontrol/github.md

 ![User and Issue suggestions](images/github/user-issue-suggest.gif)

-The issues that appear in the suggestion can be configured with the **GitHub Issues: Queries** (`setting(githubIssues.queries)`) [setting](/docs/getstarted/settings.md).
+The issues that appear in the suggestion can be configured with the **GitHub Issues: Queries** (`githubIssues.queries`) [setting](/docs/getstarted/settings.md).
 The queries use the [GitHub search syntax](https://docs.github.com/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax).

-You can also configure which files show these suggestions using the settings **GitHub Issues: Ignore Completion Trigger** (`setting(githubIssues.ignoreCompletionTrigger)`) and **GitHub Issues: Ignore User Completion Trigger** (`setting(githubIssues.ignoreUserCompletionTrigger)`).
+You can also configure which files show these suggestions using the settings **GitHub Issues: Ignore Completion Trigger** (`githubIssues.ignoreCompletionTrigger`) and **GitHub Issues: Ignore User Completion Trigger** (`githubIssues.ignoreUserCompletionTrigger`).
 These settings take an array of [language identifiers](/docs/languages/identifiers.md) to specify the file types.

 ```jsonc
 // Languages that the '#' character should not be used to trigger issue completion suggestions.